CompCogNeuro/sims/ch6/attn/README.md

 Now, let's test these predictions in the model.

-* Switch back to viewing `Act` in the `NetView`.
-Do `Init` and `Test Trial`.
+* Switch back to viewing `Act` in the `Network`.
+Do `Init` and `Step Trial`.

 This will present the first event to the Network, which will stop settling (i.e., updating the network's activations a cycle at a time) when the target unit's activation exceeds the threshold of .5 in the Output layer.
 You should see that the network relatively quickly focuses its spatial attention on the more active input on the right side, and the Object pathway represents that target item, causing the Output activity to get over threshold relatively quickly.

-* Then `Test Trial` through the remaining events.
+* Then `Step Trial` through the remaining events.

 You should have seen that while the network settled relatively quickly for the first two events, it was slowed on the third event where the objects overlap in the same region of space (occasionally not so slow on the last one).

-* Click on the `TstTrlPlot` to see a plot of the settling times (number of cycles to reach threshold) for each event.
+* Click on the `Test Trial Plot` to see a plot of the `RT` reaction times (number of cycles to reach threshold) for each event.

-* You can also set the `ViewUpdate` setting to `Cycle` instead of `FastSpike` and, click back on the `NetView`, and `Test Trial` back through the items, to see a cycle-by-cycle update of the network.
-You can use the VCR rewind buttons at the lower right of the NetView to rewind through and see exactly how the network settling played out.
+* You can also set the `Step` to `Cycle` instead of `Trial`, and single step through through the items, to see a cycle-by-cycle update of the network.
+You can also use the VCR rewind buttons at the lower right of the Network to rewind through and see exactly how the network settling played out.

-* To get a better sense of the overall data pattern, click back on `TstTrlPlot` and do `Test All` a few times.
+* To get a better sense of the overall data pattern, click back on `Test Trial Plot` and do `Init` and `Test Run` a few times.
 There is a small amount of noise so the results should be a little bit different each time, but overall quite consistent.

 You should see that overall the network has more difficulty with the objects appearing in the same spatial location, where spatial attention cannot help focus on one object.
-The overall average cycles by condition are reported in the `TstStats` table -- click the `etable.Table` button there to answer this question:
+The overall average RT cycles by condition are reported in the `TrialStats Plot` table.
+Click on that tab, and then you can hover over the data points (or click on the `Table` button) to see the mean statistics:

-> **Question 6.6:** Report the `Cycle:Mean` values for each condition from the `TstStats` table.
+> **Question 6.6:** Report the `RT:Mean` values for each condition from the `TrialStats` table.

 You should have observed that spatial representations can facilitate the processing of objects by allocating attention to one object over another.
 The key contrast condition is when both objects lie in the same location, so that spatial attention can no longer separate them out, leaving the object pathway to try to process both objects simultaneously.